 Before I start to describe the photo quality provided by Sigma 24-70mm I give you good advice: Don’t buy items in the CEX shop, at least from the website.
-It is definitely better, when you can go to the shop and try!
+It is definitely better when you can go to the shop and try it!

 I have other examples with this plant to show you.
 See the pictures (Pic.5-8) below:

-Let’s take a look on other macro examples, without cropping (Pic.
+Let’s take a look at other macro examples, without cropping (Pic.
 9-12).

 Another feature of this sigma is the zoom itself.
 This lens gives us the opportunity to take a photo up to 70mm.
-I have checked the quality of photos done on the 70mm focal length.
+I have checked the quality of the photos done on the 70mm focal length.
 To be said they are really nice.
-The chromatic aberration almost not exist, which is an excellent attitude (Pic.
+Chromatic aberration almost does not exist, which is an excellent attitude (Pic.
 13-16).

-As you can see there is no light fall on all the aforementioned pictures.
+As you can see there is no light falling in all the aforementioned pictures.
 All the photos are clear and sharp.

 Let’s take a look at the other pictures taken by the Sigma 24-70mm f2.8 EX DG Macro.
 They are clear and sharp.
 Nothing to complain about I think.

-Anyway, I took several photos during the night and low light.
+Anyway, I took several photos during the night and in low light.
 The result is really nice.
-Even, when photos have been taken on the maximum length they keep the good quality and brightness.
+Even, when photos have been taken at the maximum length they keep good quality and brightness.

 The Sigma 24-70mm f2.8 EX DG is to be perfect for amateur astrophotography too.
 Even when you are in the city center and struggling with a high level of light pollution this lens can help you to gain decent sky images.
 I would prefer to use it for constellation photography.
-Remember, that if you do not owe a star adventurer the long-time exposure may affect your image and make the stars not sharp enough (in other wors – dash looking).
+Remember, that if you do not owe a star adventurer the long-time exposure may affect your image and make the stars not sharp enough (in other words – dash-looking).
 Earth rotates, which causes a star movement.
-As long as you taking fast exposure photos you can receive a sharp image.
+As long as you take fast-exposure photos you can receive a sharp image.
 During the longer exposures, you can see dash-looking stars.

 Pic.
 33 shows, that light pollution may affect strongly the astrophoto quality.
-The parameters, that have been used to take this photo show the rough light level balance between a good stars view and overexposed sky section covered by artificial lighting.
+The parameters, that have been used to take this photo show the rough light level balance between a good star view and an overexposed sky section covered by artificial lighting.

-At the outcome, I can recommend this lens for everyone, who wants to use it for night photography and make a close-up view of the constellations and star clusters or remote objects.
+As an outcome, I can recommend this lens to everyone, who wants to use it for night photography and make a close-up view of constellations and star clusters or remote objects.
 The f/2.8 aperture is completely tailored for it.
 Sigma 24-70mm is also good to take other pictures and nice for macro.
 The one drawback is a lack of wide-angle features because the minimal focal length is 24mm.
-I have got used to taking “normal” pictures on an 18mm focal length hence using this lens was quite uncomfortable for me.
+I have gotten used to taking “normal” pictures on an 18mm focal length hence using this lens was quite uncomfortable for me.